Find a Club

 Please see the chart below to find out into which age group your youth player will fall.

-Single-year age groups can be used if it better serves your membership.
-State-level recreational competition is configured on two-year age groups, i.e. 4U, 6U, 8U, 10U, etc.
+Recreational age groups are as follows.
+Single-year age groups can be used if that better serves your membership.
+State-level Recreational competition is configured on two-year age groups, i.e. 4U, 6U, 8U, 10U, etc.

 Participating in youth soccer does not require a substantial investment in equipment.
 All youth players are required to wear shin guards, long soccer socks and closed toe athletic shoes or cleats.
 Jerseys are issued by the club, sometimes for a fee.
 Recreational teams typically only have one jersey, while competitive select teams may require several full kits and warm-up gear.
 Your club will provide all uniform information to you when you register.